vlacs/helmsman/README.md

 ## Using Helmsman to do things

 Here are some basic examples of how routes can be written.
-I will create some better tutorials once the libraries has been polished up.
+I will create some better tutorials once the library has been polished up.

 This is a hello world route.
 ```clojure